SysFate/retivad/README.md

   --alignerSpecialsParam alignerSpecialsParam
-                           Specials parameters for the aligner (default: None) --traceseq traceseq      Sequences you want track to check the method (default: None) --ext ext                Path to the configuration for the ssh.
+                           Specials parameters for the aligner (default: None) --traceseq traceseq      Sequences you want track to check the method (default: None) --realtime               Put the software in realtime annalyse (default: False) --ext ext                Path to the configuration for the ssh.
 Use it if your files are not in the computer.
-                           This method are only in realtime annalyse. (default: None) --timecheck timecheck    In realtime annalyse, you can setup the time between each check in the folder (default: 10) --timeEndCheck timeEndCheck
+                           This method are only in realtime annalyse and regenerate realtime. (default: None) --timecheck timecheck    In realtime annalyse, you can setup the time between each check in the folder (default: 10) --timeEndCheck timeEndCheck
                            A realtime annalyse, set up the time between the last good check and the stop of the software (default: 30)
-  --dev                    Keep all temporar datas (default: False)
+  --dev                    Keep all temporar datas (default: False) --regeneraterealtime     Regenerate real time annalyse from fastq file time indication (default: False) --mincov mincov          Minimum coverage to support a variation (default: 20) -v visugenome, --visugenome visugenome
+                           Path to genome use for visualisation in realtime.
+This option are more if you want check interest region. (default: None)
   ```

 #### Example